 Kawagoe is a historic castle town near Tokyo which retains the feel of old Japan.

 Kawagoe Castle is now ruins, which can be visited, but one building, the Honmaru Goten, where the feudal lord dwelt, still remains.
-More than that, Kawagoe retains the two-storey wooden kurazukuri architecture of its old merchant warehouses, as well as numerous temples - most notably Kita-in Temple - and shrines.
+More than that, Kawagoe retains the two-story wooden kurazukuri architecture of its old merchant warehouses, as well as numerous temples - most notably Kita-in Temple - and shrines.

 Kawagoe is also famous for elegant examples of early twentieth century brick, cement and stone architecture inspired by Taisho Romanticism.
 Many of the old buildings from these eras are now museums.